Pictures of KK-theory for real C*-algebras and almost commuting matrices: Introduction and Preliminaries

 In recent years, substantial progress has been made in developing the tools to study $R^{*}$-algebras including the development of united $K$-theory and the universal coefficient theorem in \cite{boersema02} and \cite{boersema04}.
 This has led to a classification of purely infinite simple $R^*$-algebras (in \cite{BRS}) and the classification of real forms of UHF-algebras that are stable over the CAR-algebra (in \cite{stacey}).

 Given the centrality of $\kk$-theory for these projects, there has been a need to develop a systematic account of the various pictures of $\kk$-theory for $R^*$-algebras.
 In this paper, we will develop several of the alternate pictures of $\kk$-theory in the context of $R^*$-algebras and prove the appropriate equivalent theorems.
-In particular, in this paper we will consider the following pictures of $\kk$-theory and prove appropriate equivalence theorems for each: the standard Kasparov bimodule picture of $\kk$-theory, the Fredholm picture (both in Section~2), the universal property picture (Section~3), the extension picture (Section~4), and suspended $E$-theory using asymptotic morphisms (Section~5).
+In particular, in this paper we will consider the following pictures of $\kk$-theory and prove appropriate equivalence theorems for each: the standard Kasparov bimodule picture of $\kk$-theory, the Fredholm picture (both in Section~2), the universal property picture (Section~3), and suspended $E$-theory using asymptotic morphisms (Section~4).
+Since this aspect of the theory goes through in the real case very much like the complex case, we present these results in a survey-like overview.

-Furthermore, we prove a more general theorem which reduces the work required to replicate many of these equivalent theorems and promises to ease the way for similar projects in the future.
+As part of this, we prove a more general theorem which reduces the work required to replicate many of these equivalent theorems and promises to ease the way for similar projects in the future.
 Suppose that $\mu \colon F \rightarrow G$ is a natural transformation between homotopy invariant, stable, half exact functors.
 We prove that if $\mu$ is an isomorphism for all $C^*$-algebras, then it is an isomorphism for $R^*$-algebras.
 This is accomplished in Section~3 when we develop the universal properties of $\kk$-theory and $K$-theory for $R^*$-algebras.

 In the last two sections, we will apply these ideas, using $\kk$-theory to prove the existence of certain asymptotic morphisms, which in turn is used to obtain new results for the problem of approximating a set of almost commuting matrices over the field of real numbers.
 In particular, let the Halmos number be the largest integer $d$ such that whenever $d$ real self-adjoint matrices almost commute (pairwise) they can be approximated by $d$ pairwise commuting matrices.
-More precisely, for all $\epsilon > 0$ there should be a $\delta > 0$ such that if $\{ H_i \}_{i = 1}^d$ is a collect of $d$ self-adjoint matrices such that
+More precisely, for all $\ve > 0$ there should be a $\delta > 0$ such that if $\{ H_i \}_{i = 1}^d$ is a collection of $d$ self-adjoint matrices such that

 for all $r,s$, then there exists a collection $\{ K_i \}_{i = 1}^d$ of self-adjoint matrices such that